newlysama/saitama/benchmarks/README.md

 ▶️ Not all our features should be benchmarked, since some of them do not lend themself to it.

-▶️ In each benchmark folder, you'll find my own benchmark results (runned on my PC ofcourse, so value it as it is 🤡)
+▶️ In each benchmark folder, you'll find my own benchmark results (runned on my PC of course, so value it as it is 🤡)